 The deletion probability score can then be used to compare the probability of the deletion of “Honda” to the deletion of any other term shared with Honda in a two-word query.
 This is the deletion probability score of Honda vs. the deletion probability score of “anything else” for two word-queries.

-The patent application explores some additional ground, such as when two word queries might be determined to be a meaningful phrase, in and of itself (example – “ice” and “cream” can be joined together as “ice cream,” and mean something completely different than either part.)
+The patent application explores additional ground, such as when two word queries might be a meaningful phrase.
+(For example – “ice” and “cream” can be joined together as “ice cream” and mean something completely different than either part.)

 But the basic premise is that there are times when someone searches with more than one term, and one of the terms could be more relevant to what a searcher is looking for than the other.
-By using something like this deletion probability score, it might be possible tell which one is more relevant.
+Using a thing like this deletion probability score might be possible to which one is more relevant.

 This might be helpful in improving search results.
-The patent application notes that search results may be improved by this process, but the focus of examples described tend to be more on how this process can help deliver more relevant advertisements to searchers.
+The patent application notes that the searches process may enhance search results.
+The focus of the examples described tends to be on how this process can help deliver more relevant advertisements to searchers.

-As for ads shown to searchers, where there are no ads that match all of the words of the query, if there are ads that match the more relevant of the terms used in the query, those ads may be shown to a searcher instead of ads that match the less relevant term or terms.
+As for ads shown to searchers, where there are no ads that match all of the words of the query, if there are ads that match the more relevant of the terms used in the query, those ads may be shown to a searcher instead of ads that match the less appropriate time or words.